Bharatagama: Description and relationships

-Bharatagama has been suggested to a group of iguanians called Acrodonta, which today includes chameleons and agamids.
+Bharatagama has been suggested to belong a group of iguanians called Acrodonta, which today includes chameleons and agamids.
 Modern acrodontans are characterized by their acrodont dentition, meaning that their teeth implant along the margins of the jaws rather than their inner surfaces, the so-called pleurodont dentition seen in most other lizards.
 Most of the teeth in the jaws of Bharatagama are acrodont, but the first five pairs in the lower jaw and first four in the upper jaw are pleurodont.
 These teeth are enlarged, recurved, and striated.
 The acrodont teeth behind them are sharp and triangular, likely adapted for shearing food.
 Some specimens preserve hatchling teeth between the acrodont and pleurodont teeth, which are conical and laterally compressed.

 Sphenodontians are also abundant in the Kota microvertebrate assemblage and have acrodont dentitions, raising the possibility that Bharatagama is not one of the earliest lizards but rather a sphenodontian misidentified as a lizard.
 Bharatagama also shares with sphenodontians an enlarged coronoid process on the lower jaw.
 However, this feature is also seen in some acrodontans and is not unique to Sphenodontia.
-The combination of features such as pleurodont teeth at the front of the jaws, hatchling teeth behind them, the lack of wear marks on the inner surfaces of the teeth (a characteristic feature of sphenodontians), and the shape of the maxilla, premaxilla, and angular bones all point to Bharatagama being an early acrodont lizard.
+The combination of features such as pleurodont teeth at the front of the jaws, hatchling teeth behind them, the lack of wear marks on the inner surfaces of the teeth (a characteristic feature of sphenodontians), and the shape of the maxilla, premaxilla, and angular bones were suggested to be evidence Bharatagama being an early acrodont lizard.
+However, a later 2018 study suggested that the taxon had more in common with rhynchocephalians that squamates, and that it had no unambiguous synampomorphies that would warrant it being placed in Squamata.